 Maximization of Compensation Through Experienced Legal Advocacy

 With these types of limitations in place, it is very important to have an experienced, aggressive attorney advocating for your family.
 At our law office, we work hard to help a family left behind to move forward financially after an accidental death of a loved one.
 Contact our lawyers to schedule a no-obligation consultation at a mutually convenient time and place.
 If you are out of state, we are willing to consult with you by phone or perhaps travel to your location.

 Examples of Strategies in Wrongful Death Cases

 Some of our lawyers’ time-tested strategies on wrongful death practice include the following:

 An extensive exploration of all possible sources of compensation.
-Some life insurance policies provide for payout of double benefits in the case of an accidental death, for example.
-Also, there may be an umbrella policy in the name of the injured person or the negligent person — allowing for collection of significant monetary benefits.
+Some life insurance policies provide for a payout of double benefits in the case of accidental death, for example.
+Also, there may be an umbrella policy in the name of the injured person or the negligent person — allowing for the collection of significant monetary benefits.

 Detailed investigation into the lifetime earning capacity of the person who lost his or her life in an accident.